prashant1pandey/coursera-Fundamentals-of-Parallelism-on-Intel-Architecture/README.md

 1. It may take some time to update your results on coursera page (10 min. approx)
 2. The question for assisment may chnage overtime - These were the qustions and answer at my time.
 3. Use only for reference purpose.
 [Don't copy paste the answers directly]
-4. Understanding the concept is more importment rather then getting the answer.
+4. Understanding the concept is more important.

 Happy Learning